Unlocking every child’s potential as a unique child of God.

-This is based on the theological rooting from Ephesians 3.17 - 19 'May Christ dwell in your hearts through faith, that being rooted and grounded in love, you may have the power to comprehend, with all the saints, what is the breadth and length and height and depth, and know the love of Christ that surpasses all knowledge, so that you may be filled with all the fullness of God. '
+This is underpinned by Ephesians 3.17 - 19 'May Christ dwell in your hearts through faith, that being rooted and grounded in love, you may have the power to comprehend, with all the saints, what is the breadth and length and height and depth, and know the love of Christ that surpasses all knowledge, so that you may be filled with all the fullness of God.'

 Our Christian Vision allows the pupils and adults in our school to flourish.
 Every member of our school community is a child of God, and therefore the vision applies to us all.
 The Christian vision is the driver behind all decision making in school.
 Our curriculum is carefully considered with our vision in mind and pupils are given opportunities to extend their learning further, through curriculum enhancement to unlock their potential.
 We hope that our vision supports us to transform our pupils lives by giving them opportunities to try new things, engage with the local community, ensure a sense of belonging and inclusion in all areas of school.